sublimelsp/LSP-marksman/README.md

 - From the command palette `Preferences: LSP-marksman Settings`

 ### Acknowledgments
-- Thank you [Artem Pyanykh](https://github.com/artempyanykh) for making this language server
+- Thank you [Artem Pyanykh](https://github.com/artempyanykh) for making the `marksman` language server
 - Thank you [Terminal](https://github.com/TheSecEng) for helping me with this plugin